-The stomach of a Betta fish is roughly the size of their eyeball, so just two or three pellets or a bloodworm or two is sufficient enough per feeding, usually twice daily.
+The stomach of a Betta fish is roughly the size of their eyeball, so just two or three pellets or small amount of freeze dried bloodworm is sufficient enough per feeding, usually twice daily.

 If you miss a morning feeding, don’t try to make it up in one meal in the evening.
 Just feed normally and your Betta will be fine, even though they may act like they are starving.
 Some Bettas would eat the whole bag of food if you would let them.

 Remember, your Betta fish poops, eats, and urinates all in the same water it in which it lives.
 Imagine yourself sitting in a room with no ventilation, smoking cigarettes all day.
 It wouldn’t be long before you need some fresh air.